uPVC vs Composite Doors – The Buyer’s Guide

 At Classic PVC, we are dedicated to providing all of our customers with products that they can rely upon.
 We have been a leading double glazing specialist in Wales for the last 20 years.

+We offer a range of composite and uPVC doors so you’re bound to find the right door that perfectly complements your home.
 If you’re looking to install a composite or uPVC door in Cardiff, Swansea or the surrounding areas, get in touch with us and a member of our team will be happy to talk about in more detail.
 Or, if your mind is made up, use our online tool to design your dream front your way and receive a free quote today.